mobinasri/flagger/docs/flagger/README.md

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/coverage/images/HG00438_contig_fit_model.png" width="700" height="400">

 One important observation is that for short contigs we don't have a smooth coverage distribution and it is not possible to fit the mixture model.
 To address this issue we have done the window-specific coverage analysis only for the contigs longer than 5Mb and for the shorter contigs we use the results of the whole-genome analysis described previously.
-So the final results for the current release is a combination of window-specific and whole-genom coverage anslysis.
+For HSat regions we use the result of the previous correction step.

-The combined bed files are available in the `combined` subdirectory.(More info in the [results section](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/coverage#results-availability))
+The combined bed files contain `combined` in their file names.
+(Among the outputs of flagger.wdl)

 ### 3. Correcting The Bed Files Pointing To The False Duplications
 In some cases the duplicated component is mixed up with the haploid one.
 It usually happens when the coverage in the haploid component drops systematically and the contig has long stretches of false duplication.

 One other indicator of a false duplication is the accumulation of alignments with very low MAPQ.
-We have produced another coverage file only for MAPQ > 20 alignments and intersect it with the `hsat_corrected` results to correct them.
+We have produced another coverage file only for MAPQ > 20 alignments and intersect it with the `combined` results to correct them.
 Whenever we see a region flagged as duplicated that has more than 5 high quality alignments we change the flag to haploid.
 One extreme case happened in `HG00438#2#JAHBCA010000050.1`.
-More than half of this contig is falsely duplicated but the `hsat_corrected` results (see the previous correction step) reported almost the whole contig as `duplicated`.
+More than half of this contig is falsely duplicated but the `combined` results (see the previous correction step) reported almost the whole contig as `duplicated`.
 In the figure below it is shown how this correction step could fix this issue.

    <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/coverage/images/dup_correction.png" width="700" height="325">